open-pioneer/trails-starter/docs/RepositoryGuide.md

 You can always update your dependencies by simply editing the `package.json` files directly, or by using pnpm's catalog feature.
 Keep in mind to also execute `pnpm install` in that case, to make sure that your lockfile reflects the changes you made.

+[`pnpm outdated -r`](https://pnpm.io/cli/outdated) can be used to show outdated packages.

 pnpm has a helpful [`update`](https://pnpm.io/cli/update) command to update packages automatically or interactively.
+Unfortunately, `pnpm update` currently does not work in combination with the catalog feature.

 For example:

 ```bash